mattb-sec/CSRF/index.md

 ## Disclaimer

 The following work was done using virutal machines and a fake social media website.
-The exploits shown here should never be used against a website you do not have permission to modify or test (besides, nowadays, this is pretty much patched everywhere, so don't get any big ideas!).
+The exploits shown here should never be used against a website you do not have permission to modify or test.

+(Besides, nowadays, this is pretty much patched everywhere, so don't get any big ideas!)

 # Introduction